 Updates on the Free Plan

-On the Free Plan, updates are scheduled and applied automatically by Neon.
-You can check your project's settings for upcoming scheduled updates.
+On the Free Plan, updates are scheduled and applied automatically.
+You can check your project's settings for updates.
 We'll post a notice there at least 1 day ahead of a planned update, letting you know when it's coming.

 -